 You can learn research design:

 Remember that the step-by-step approach is the one that will help you most.
 Also, you can try to implement other research formats from multiple spheres and try some more mixed methods of research.
-Don’t be afraid to experiment!
+Don’t be afraid to experiment – register at our website and get access to all tools we mentioned above!